pselva7/PlantAKRsClassification/README.md

 To install datamash see https://www.gnu.org/software/datamash/download/ or https://anaconda.org/bioconda/datamash

 #❗️create a directory and copy your input_ProteinSequence_file, RefPlantAKRs.fa, and PlantAKRClassification.sh in the directory.

-#❗️make sure that the fasta header of your input_ProteinSequence_file contain only sequence id and no other attributes (see TaAKRs.fa).

 #❗️check line 26 in the PlantAKRClassification.sh file and input the name of your input_ProteinSequence_file.